is6769/bdProj/README.md

 - The application now opens with a dedicated connection window before the workspace loads.
 Enter the PostgreSQL host, port, database, credentials, and default schema there.
 The form is pre-filled with the Docker Compose defaults (`localhost:5432`, database `dbschemastudio`, user `dbstudio`, password `dbstudio`).
 Use **Test Connection** to validate the settings; the **Connect** button only enables after a successful check.
 Choose **Remember for session** to preload the same values next time during the same app run.
 When connecting to the bundled Docker Compose database, SSL is automatically disabled to avoid EOF/handshake errors; provide your own SSL parameters if targeting a secure instance.
 - Use the **Tables** tab to create new tables.
 Provide column definitions line-by-line using standard SQL fragments (e.g. `id SERIAL PRIMARY KEY`).
 - Switch to **Data Viewer** to inspect table contents.
-Pick a column, operator, and value to apply quick filters.
+Use **Add Filter** to stack multiple conditions (combined with AND); choose a column, operator, and value for each clause, then press **Apply**.
 - In **Insert Data**, choose a table to auto-generate an input form.
 Mark *Use Transaction* to stage multiple inserts and rely on **Commit** / **Rollback** controls.
 - The **SQL Log** pane reflects every executed SQL statement along with parameter bindings and runtime errors.

 ## Troubleshooting

 - If the connection check fails, verify network reachability, credentials, and that PostgreSQL is running.
-- For SSL-secured databases, extend `application.properties` with the relevant `spring.datasource.hikari.*` SSL options.
+- For SSL-secured databases, provide the required `spring.datasource.hikari.*` SSL options via environment variables or command-line overrides when launching the app.
 - When running the shaded JAR, ensure `libopenjfx` is available on your system; on some Linux distributions you may need to export `PATH_TO_FX` and add it to the `java` command.

 ## Development Notes